ceresita/bookstore/README.md

 # Bookstore project
-A bookstore project made with React.js and Material UI with leusgalvan as the professor.
+A bookstore's website project made with React.js and Material UI with @leusgalvan as the professor.